-Another way to create new profiles is to read an existing profile into the edit buffer, modify its index and any other parameters that require it, and then write the new profile.
+Another way to create new profiles is to read an existing profile into the edit buffer, modify its index and any other parameters as required, and then write the new profile.
 For example:

 '''

 admin> read connection tim

 CONNECTION/tim read

 admin> set station = dave

+(New index value; will save as new profile CONNECTION/dave.)

 admin> set ip remote-address = 10.2.3.4/24

-'''

-'''

 admin> write

 CONNECTION/dave written

 '''